0x2142/frigate-notify/docs/index.md

 ## About the Project

-This project is designed to generate notifications based on [Frigate](https://github.com/blakeblackshear/frigate) NVR events.
+This project is designed to generate notifications based on events from a standalone instance of [Frigate](https://github.com/blakeblackshear/frigate) NVR.

-Currently Frigate only supports notifications through Home Assistant, which I'm not using right now.
+Currently Frigate only supports notifications through Home Assistant, which I'm not using at the moment.
 So I set out to build a simple notification app that would work with a standalone Frigate server.

 ## Features